ESA-APEx/apex_documentation/propagation/usecases.md

 ### Scenarios

-* A project has implemented its algorithm as an openEO User Defined Process (UDP) or packaged it as an OGC Application Package and wants to make it available to the APEx community.
+* A project has implemented its algorithm as an openEO User Defined Process (UDP) or packaged it as an OGC Application Package (or had it ported to one of these two options) and wants to make it available to the APEx community.

 ::: {.callout-tip}